 This quarterly report may contain forward-looking statements about the business, financial condition and prospects of the Company.
-Forward-looking statements can be identified by the use of forward-looking terminology such as "believes," "projects," "expects," "may," "estimates," "will," "should," "plans," "intends," or "anticipates" or the negative thereof, or other variations thereon, or comparable terminology, or by discussions of Forward-looking statements include, without limitation, strateqv. the earnings per share discussion, the expectation of increased pawn growth, the expectation for additional store openings, and the expectation of growth in the Company's short-term advance products.
+Forward-looking statements can be identified by the use of forward-looking terminology such as "believes," "projects," "expects," "may," "estimates," "will," "should," "plans," "intends," or "anticipates" or the negative thereof, or other variations thereon, or comparable terminology, or by discussions of strategy.
+Forward-looking statements include, without limitation, the earnings per share discussion, the expectation of increased revenue growth and increased profitability, the expectation for additional store openings, and the anticipated effect of new accounting pronouncements.
 These statements are made to provide the public with management's assessment of the Company's business.
-Although the Company believes that the expectations reflected in forwardlooking statements are reasonable, there can be no assurances that such expectations will prove to be accurate.
+Although the Company believes that the expectations reflected in forward-looking statements are reasonable, there can be no assurances that such expectations will prove to be accurate.
 Security holders are cautioned that such forward-looking statements involve risks and uncertainties.
 The forward-looking statements contained in this report speak only as of the date of this report, and the Company expressly disclaims any obligation or undertaking to release any updates or revisions to any such statement to reflect any change in the Company's expectations or any change in events, conditions or circumstance on which any such statement is based.
 Certain factors may cause results to differ materially from those anticipated by some of the statements made in this report.
-Such factors are difficult to predict and many are beyond the control of the Company, but may include changes in regional or national economic conditions, the ability to integrate new stores, the ability to maintain favorable banking relationships as it relates to short-term lending products, changes in governmental regulations, access to credit, unforeseen litigation, changes in interest rates or tax rates, changes in foreign currency exchange rates, changes in gold prices, future business decisions, other uncertainties, and other risks indicated in the Company's 2002 Annual Report to Stockholders.
+Such factors are difficult to predict and many are beyond the control of the Company, but may include changes in regional or national economic conditions, the ability to integrate new stores, the ability to maintain favorable banking relationships as it relates to short-term lending products, changes in governmental regulations, unforeseen litigation, changes in interest rates or tax rates, changes in gold prices, changes in foreign currency exchange rates, future business decisions, other risks indicated in the Company's 2002 Annual Report to Stockholders and other uncertainties.